praxidike97/everything-from-scratch/README.md

 # everything-from-scratch

-Deep Learning from scratch, because why not?
+Deep Learning from scratch, because why not??